 - 1. Layoffs shall be implemented within classification within each project.
-The Project Director shall determine the employees to be laid off within each classification as follows: - (a) Within each classification, employees with less than one (1) year of seniority in the classification shall be laid off first, their order of selection to be determined as provided in § 7.3(A)(1)(b) below.
-After this group of employees is wholly exhausted, layoffs shall be made from among the employees with less than three (3) years of service within the classification, their order of selection to be determined as provided in § 7.3(A)(1)(b) below, then from employees with less than 8 years in the classification; then from employees with less than 13 years in the classification.
-Employees with 18 or more years of service will be laid off in seniority order only, except with respect to an affirmative action consideration as discussed below.
+The Project Director shall determine the employees to be laid off within each classification as follows: - (a) Within each classification, employees with less than one (1) year of seniority in the classification shall be laid off first, their order of selection to be determined as provided in § 7.6(A)(1)(b) below.
+After this group of employees is wholly exhausted, layoffs shall be made from among the employees with less than three (3) years of service within the classification, their order of selection to be determined as provided in § 7.6(A)(1)(b) below, then from employees with less than eight (8) years in the classification; then from employees with less than thirteen (13) years in the classification; then from employees with less than eighteen (18) years in the classification.
+Employees with eighteen (18) or more years of service will be laid off in seniority order only, except with respect to an affirmative action consideration as discussed below.